antublue/test-engine/MANUAL.md

 ## Test Engine Summary

-When running via Maven in a Linux console, the test testEngine will report a summaryEngineExecutionListener.
+When running via Maven in a Linux console, the test engine will report a summaryEngineExecutionListener.

 Example